rohit-mewada-1125/rohit-mewada-1125/README.md

 👋 Hi, I’m Rohit Mewada!

-👀 I’m interested in software development, artificial intelligence, and cybersecurity.
+👀 I’m interested in Artificial Intelligence, Machine Learning, and cybersecurity.

-🌱 I’m currently learning about data science, machine learning algorithms.
+🌱 I’m currently learning about data science, and machine learning algorithms.

 💞️ I’m looking to collaborate on open-source projects and participate in coding competitions.